smartcar/ios-sdk/README.md

 Callback function for when the Authorization Flow returns with either an Error or a `code` and the `state`.
 The function should take in the optional params `func (error: Error?, code: String?, state: String?) -> Any`.
 The return of the callback function will be returned from `smartcarSdk.launchAuthFlow()`.
 The completion handler should handle any Errors encountered during the Authorization Flow process and send the `code` to the server-side to retrieve an `accessToken`.
 If a `state` parameter was provided, then it should be checked to make sure the returned `state` matches the input `state`.

+### VehicleInfo Parameters

+`make` (optional)

+Defaults to `nil`.
+Including a `make` on the optional `VehicleInfo` object causes the OEM selector screen to be bypassed, allowing the user to go directly to the vehicle login screen.
+The following are valid makes supported by the Smartcar API: `[Audi, BMW, Buick, Cadillac, Cheverolet, Chrysler, Dodge, GMC, Jeep, Lexus, Ram, Tesla, Volkswagen]`.
+Makes are case-insensitive.

 ### launchAuthFlow Parameters

 `state` (optional)